 - Ultimate versatility in material that can be cut.

-The micro waterjet provides the ultimate precision, edge quality, cutting complex shapes, and material that can be cut, but is less accurate than a femtosecond laser, and is an easier technology to use.
+The micro waterjet provides the ultimate precision, edge quality, cutting complex shapes, and material that can be cut, easy to use, but is only slightly less accurate than a femtosecond laser.

 Femtosecond laser is better when …

 - Material thickness below 1 mm